ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

 ```

-The result should be this dashboard:
+Once the implementation of this Python dashboard is complete, we can run it and see the following dashboard load on our browser:

 ![ozkary-data-engineering-analysis-visualization-dashboard](../../assets/2023/ozkary-data-engineering-process-analysis-visualization-python-dash.png "Data Engineering Process Fundamentals - Analysis and Visualization Python Dashboard")

 ### Requirements

+These are the requirements to be able to run the Python dashboard.

 > 👉 <a href="https://github.com/ozkary/data-engineering-mta-turnstile/tree/main/Step5-Analysis" target="_repo">Clone this repo</a> or copy the files from this folder, dbt and sql.

 - Use the analysis_data.csv file
-  - We are using a local file for this implementation
+  - Use the local file for this implementation
 - Install the Python dependencies
+  - Type the following from the terminal

 ```bash
 $ pip install pandas